ccjmne/blog/content/posts/target-text-blocks-with-sed.md

    manual  = "https://vimhelp.org/"
 +++

 I really like `sed`.
-Chances are that you use it sporadically to search and replace text from the `CLI`, and if that is all you plan on reaching for this trusty tool for, you may want to know of a very popular alternative that somewhat simplifies that specific task: [`sd`](https://github.com/chmln/sd).
+If you merely use it sporadically to search and replace text from the `CLI`, and have no interest in reaching for this trusty tool for anything else, you may want to know of a very popular alternative that somewhat simplifies that specific task: [`sd`](https://github.com/chmln/sd).

-For the finer folks, you will find boundless treasures in the venerable `man`ual pages, and perhaps a few tips and tricks scattered online, such as those I plan to publish on this very platform.
+The finer folks will find boundless treasures in the venerable `man`ual pages, and perhaps a few tips and tricks scattered online, such as those I plan to publish on this very platform.

 > [!TIP]
 > The <abbr title="Portable Operating System Interface">`POSIX`</abbr> `man`